-- Why would people want to use a marketplace app to hire a nanny?
+- Why would people want to use a developed custom marketplace app to hire a nanny?

-- Some examples of marketplace apps for babysitters
+- Some examples of developed custom marketplace apps for babysitters

 - The process of developing a custom marketplace app for nannies

-- Our top tips for developing a babysitter marketplace app
+- Our top tips for developing a custom babysitter marketplace app

 - Want to know more about developing killer apps and marketplaces?

-- Create a marketplace app for babysitters FAQ
+- Develop a custom marketplace app for babysitters FAQ

 Before we begin though, let’s take a look at what a marketplace app is all about…